Jamie Jones (footballer): Wigan Athletic

 On 7 August 2017, Jones signed for League One side Wigan Athletic on a one-year contract after rejecting a new contract at Stevenage.
 Wigan entered into contract talks with him at the end of the 2017–18 season.
 He sold his League One winners medal to help raise money for the club, with Wigan being in administration – only for the fan that bought it to give it back to him as a gift.
 Jones also became the club's captain, starting with 2020–21 season.

 Entering the 2021–22 season, Jones was no longer the first-choice goalkeeper, as summer signing Ben Amos from Charlton had taken over the role.
 In addition, the on-field captaincy was transferred away from Jones to Tendayi Darikwa by manager Leam Richardson as part of changes entering his first full season in charge.
 Jones was the goalkeeper for Wigan's League Cup campaign, which began with consecutive penalty shootout wins over Hull and Bolton.
 Jones took a penalty in both shootouts, and saved one in the second shootout.

+At the end of the 2022–23 season, he was offered a new contract with the club.
+On 17 July 2023, his departure was announced.

+Middlesbrough

+On 18 July 2023, Jones signed a one-year contract with Championship club Middlesbrough.
+On 17 May 2024, the club said the keeper would remain to receive treatment on a shoulder injury sustained during the season, with a view to extending his stay.

+Salford City

+On 18 July 2024, Jones joined League Two club Salford City.
+He was offered a new contract at the end of the 2024–25 season.